hijab-beg/Facial-Recognition-Using-CNN/README.md

 The major limitation was **severe overfitting** across all architectures.
 Future improvements should prioritize regularization strategies such as early stopping, increased dropout, or learning rate scheduling to improve generalization and real-world applicability.

----

-Let me know if you want headings numbered, capitalized differently, or tables styled another way.